MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_stor_pofx_device_v2.md

+### -field UnitMinIdleTimeoutInMS

+The minimum idle time in milliseconds for an unit.
+This value is only valid when STOR_POFX_DEVICE_FLAG_IDLE_TIMEOUT is set in <b>Flags</b>.

+### -field AdapterIdleTimeoutInMS

+The adapter idle timeout value in milliseconds.
+This value is only valid when STOR_POFX_DEVICE_FLAG_IDLE_TIMEOUT is set in <b>Flags</b>.

 ### -field Components

 This member is the first element in an array of one or more <a href="https://msdn.microsoft.com/library/windows/hardware/hh920427">STOR_POFX_COMPONENT</a> elements.
 If the array contains more than one element, the additional elements immediately follow the <b>STOR_POFX_DEVICE</b> structure.
 The array contains one element for each component in the device.
 Currently, storage devices have only  one component so additional component structures are unnecessary.

-#### - AdapterIdleTimeoutInMS

-The adapter idle timeout value in milliseconds.
-This value is only valid when STOR_POFX_DEVICE_FLAG_IDLE_TIMEOUT is set in <b>Flags</b>.

-#### - UnitMinIdleTimeoutInMS

-The minimum idle time in milliseconds for an unit.
-This value is only valid when STOR_POFX_DEVICE_FLAG_IDLE_TIMEOUT is set in <b>Flags</b>.

 ## -remarks